-- \ Temperature sensoring
+- Temperature sensoring

-- \ 5 positive voltage inputs
+- 5 positive voltage inputs

-- \ 2 op amps for negative voltage monitoring
+- 2 op amps for negative voltage monitoring

-- \ 3 fan speed monitoring inputs
+- 3 fan speed monitoring inputs

-- \ Input for additional temperature sensors
+- Input for additional temperature sensors

-- \ Chassis Intrusion Detector Input
+- Chassis Intrusion Detector Input

 The software program-- LDCM (LANDesk Client Manager) is used as the LM78's drivers to accomplish monitoring computers' temperatures and voltages.
-The LDCM Drivers use the LM78 to monitor critical hardware components and enable remote sensing and diagnostics of your S1682D Board.
+The LDCM Drivers use the LM78 to monitor critical hardware components and enable remote sensing and diagnostics of the system Board.
 Thus, by implementing both National Semiconductor's LM78 and LDCM in the S1682D system, Tyan provides you with the best quality board possible on the market.

-For more information, please refer to the Web Page at:
+For more information, please refer to Tyan's Web Page: Http://www.tyan.com

-http://www.tyan.com